 Chapter Three: Massachusetts

 -After months of planning and discussions, Boston Beer decided not to build a new brewery in Freetown, Massachusetts.
 After negotiating and accepting tax incentives and purchasing a plot of land, the brewer of Samuel Adams beers sent a letter to officially end its relationship with Freetown on the $200 million brewery plan.
-Boston Beer also announced plans to buy an existing brewery in Lehigh Valley, Pennsylvania, from Diageo North America, for $55 million.
+Boston Beer also purchased an existing brewery in Lehigh Valley, Pennsylvania, from Diageo North America, for $55 million.
 The brewer plans to spend another $50 million to renovate the plant and will start brewing there in summer 2008.
 Boston Beer wrote off $3.4 million in capital investments, including engineering, for development of the Freetown property.

 -Assistant brewer Megan Parisi has joined the staff.